-It’s now been a full 12 months of ownership and I’ve learned a TON of stuff during this time.
-The fourplexes have mostly stabilized, and my personal involvement has shrunken down to just a few hours of work per month.
+It’s now been a full 12 months since purchasing the last fourplex property, and I’ve learned a TON of stuff during this time.
+The buildings have mostly stabilized, and my personal involvement has shrunken down to just a few hours of work per month.

 In this post I talk about property management, and share the systems/habits I use to stay on top of my business.
 I’ll also share my accounting practices and how I keep the financial records tidy.

 My Property Manager, aka “COO”:

 There’s no way I’d be able to manage these fourplexes on my own.
 16 different tenants, midnight complaints, work orders, late payments, disputes, etc… I get anxiety just thinking about it!
 I have hired an experienced property management company to handle all of the day-to-day operations.